jeontwikkeling-nl/ltisaas_client_api_php/docs/Api/DefaultApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$name = "name_example"; // string | The name of the token for your own administration purposes
+$name = 'name_example'; // string | The name of the token for your own administration purposes

 try {
     $result = $apiInstance->tokenAdd($name);